Career Change: Is Real Estate Flipping Right For You?

 Project Management Skills

 There are a lot of moving parts when flipping houses, so project management and organizational skills are a must.
 Keeping track of budgets, projects, construction materials, labor, repairs, and contractors, can easily become overwhelming.
-Making sure plans are staying within the timeframe allotted is key to not going over budget and potentially losing money.
+Making sure your house flipping business plans are staying within the allotted time frame is key to not going over budget and potentially losing money.

 No comments yet